ArpitaisAn0maly/autogen-agents/README.md

 - **Streamlit**: For building interactive web apps.
 - **Microsoft Autogen Framework**: Framework for creating, managing, and orchestrating AI agents.

+## Hosting on Streamlit Cloud

+You can easily host your Streamlit app on **Streamlit Cloud** by connecting your GitHub repository.
+Once deployed, your app will be accessible online without the need to run it locally.
+Visit [Streamlit Cloud](https://streamlit.io/cloud) for more details on how to deploy your app directly from GitHub.

 # Project Setup and Instructions

 ## Installation and Setup